Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Testing with your target audience

-The name that seemed risky or unfamiliar initially often becomes your strongest brand asset.
-Slack, Stripe, and Figma all felt unconventional when launched.
+The name that felt risky or unfamiliar at first often becomes your strongest brand asset.
+Slack, Stripe, and Figma all seemed unconventional when they launched.
 Now they're iconic.

 Related articles